|CNY Hiking HOME PAGE||Finger Lakes Trail||FLT Central Section||NCT in Central New York||Hiking in Cortland County|

 Mount Tego, Mount Roderick

-The Finger Lakes Trail / North Country Trail crosses NY 41 near Solon at the start of this section.
+This 8.8 mile stretch of the North Country Trail features beautiful Taylor Valley State Forest.
+The NCT coincides with the white blazed Finger Lakes Trail during this section of trail.
+The trail starts off NY 41 near Solon at the start of this section.
 The first 0.2 mile of the trail is on private land and is CLOSED for hunting from October 1 to December 22nd, before the trail enters Taylor Valley State Forest.
 The trail climbs Mount Tego (elevation 1810 feet) and then drops to a footbridge over Pritchard Creek.

 The trail reaches the DEC Cheningo Day Use Area after climbing old stairs, passing a kiosk and crossing Taylor Valley Road.
 There is a picnic pavilion here and is a popular spot for camping.
 The trail now begins a 700 foot ascent toward Allen Hill.
 Soon the trail reaches private land for it's descent toward Cheningo Solon Road.
 This section of trail is CLOSED during hunting season from Oct 1 to Jan 1.
 Please respect the landowners request and stay off this section of trail during those dates.